Álamos F.C.

-Alamos F.C. is a Mexican football club founded in 1994 that plays in the Liga TDP.
-The club is based in Mexico City and is the oldest subsidiary of C.D.
-Guadalajara.
+Alamos F.C. is a Mexican football club founded in 1994 that plays in the Tercera División de México.
+The club is based in Venustiano Carranza, Mexico City and is the oldest subsidiary of Guadalajara.

 History

-The club was founded in 1994 as a reserve squad for C.D.
-Guadalajara and played under the name Chivas Alamos.
+The club was founded in 1994 as a reserve squad for Guadalajara and played under the name Chivas Alamos.
 The club has participated in all basic force level tournaments since 1995 and currently plays in the Tercera División de México.